dbeaver/cloudbeaver/README.md

 ## Changelog

+### CloudBeaver 21.2.3 - 2021-11-24
+- Objects DDL can be saved to an external file from the Metadata Editor.
+- The SQL Editor can be opened in a separate browser tab.
+- The possibility to edit database objects can be disabled in the configuration file.
+- DB2 iSeries driver has been added.
+- Different bug fixes and improvements have been made.

 ### CloudBeaver 21.2.2 - 2021-11-11
 - Scripts can be downloaded and uploaded in the SQL Editor.
 - The current user information is available in the Profile at the top menu.